-Central Park is another tourist centre with popular landmarks that is always packed with tourists and locals.
-It's proximity to most tourist attractions makes it a perfect place for people watching.
-There are lots of activities in Central Park including music, street food and local souvenirs to buy.
+Central Park is another city spot bursting with popular landmarks and is always packed with tourists and locals.
+It's proximity to most tourist attractions makes it a perfect place for people-watching.
+There are also several other activities on offer in Central Park including music, street food and local souvenirs to buy.

 - Best time to visit: Anytime of the day from morning to evening, the crowd and the vibe changes with the flow of the people around it.